ariaalinejad/Automatic-Trajectory-Ball-Spin-and-Velocity-Tracking-Applied-to-Bowling/README.md

 ## Automatic Trajectory, Ball Spin, and Velocity Tracking Applied to Bowling

 This project was part of the course "Image Analysis and Computer Vision" at Politecnico di Milano.
+All of the details and results are to be found in the report.

 Given a video of a bowling game our implementation aims at providing useful information to